AndrewSamokhvalov/lightning-rfc/02-peer-protocol.md

 because there are also occasions where a node can simply forget the channel altogether.

-There is similarly no acknowledgment for `closing_signed`, so it is also retransmitted on reconnection.
+There is similarly no acknowledgment for `closing_signed`, or `shutdown`, so they are also retransmitted on reconnection.

 The handling of updates is similarly atomic: if the commit is not acknowledged (or wasn't sent) the updates are re-sent.
 However, we